You might think that signing up for the SAT is a simple matter. Just choose from a bunch of SAT test dates, book a spot, and take the test.

-Traditionally, the answer has been about 2 1/2 weeks.
-With the debut of the new test things have changed.
+Traditionally, the answer has been about 2.5 weeks after your SAT test date.
+With the debut of the revised test in 2016, things changed.
 For the March 2016 test, scores weren’t out until May 10th, over two months after the test debuted.

-Going forward, we are not going to have to wait that long–though students will still have to wait around five weeks after taking the test to get their scores in the near future.
+Going forward, we are not going to have to wait that long—though students will still have to wait around five weeks after taking the test to get their scores in 2022.

-Only time will tell whether this fall students will get their scores back sooner—which would be particularly crucial for students taking the SAT close to the college deadlines.
+Only time will tell whether students will eventually get their scores back sooner—which would be particularly crucial for students taking the SAT close to the college deadlines.

-How early should I retake the SAT?
-And how many SAT test dates should I plan on?
+How many SAT test dates should I plan for?

 This is a terribly difficult question to answer because it depends on a few variables: